facebookexperimental/webcodecs-capture-play/README.md

+This repo is NO longer manteined, it will be superseeded by [moq-encoder-player](https://github.com/facebookexperimental/moq-encoder-player)

 # webcodecs-capture-play

 This project is provides a minimal implementation (inside the browser) of a live video and audio encoder and video / audio player.
 The goal is to provide a minimal live platform implementation that helps learning low latency trade offs, and facilitates low latency experimentation.